Skip to Main Content

 Updating to the Current Version Using a Citator

 Shepard's® is the citator for Lexis.
-Unlike South Carolina statutes and cases, the Shepard's® service is not available for South Carolina regulations.
-There will be no signal (positive or negative) listed for a South Carolina regulation on Lexiseven if there have been important changes to that regulation since the currency date on Lexis.
+Unlike South Carolina statutes and cases, the Shepard's® service is incomplete for South Carolina regulationsLexis has begun adding some coverage of South Carolina regulations, however there will not always be a signal (positive or negative) listed for a South Carolina regulation on Lexiseven if there have been important changes to that regulation since the currency date.

 KeyCite® is the citator for Westlaw, and is available for South Carolina regulations.
 If a regulation is not the current version, that would merit a red flag, because it would mean the regulation has been amended, repealed, or superseded.
 Clicking on the flag should lead to the current version.